-(e) A Custody Agreement effective from 6 September 2013, as amended on 4 August 2016, between the Fund and State Street Bank Luxembourg S.C.A. pursuant to which the latter is appointed as Depositary of the assets of the Fund.
+(e) A Custody Agreement effective from 6 September 2013, as amended on 4 August 2016, between the Fund and State Street Bank International GmbH, Luxembourg Branch (formerly State Street Bank Luxembourg S.C.A.) pursuant to which the latter is appointed as Depositary of the assets of the Fund.
 This agreement is entered into for an unlimited period and is terminable by either party upon six months' written notice.

-(f) An Administration Agreement effective from 6 September 2013 between the Fund, the Management Company and State Street Bank Luxembourg S.C.A., pursuant to which the latter is appointed as Administrative Agent, Domiciliary Agent, principal Paying Agent, Registrar, Transfer Agent and Listing Agent of the Fund on behalf of the Management Company.
+(f) An Administration Agreement effective from 6 September 2013 between the Fund, the Management Company and State Street Bank International GmbH, Luxembourg Branch (formerly State Street Bank Luxembourg S.C.A.)., pursuant to which the latter is appointed as Administrative Agent, Domiciliary Agent, principal Paying Agent, Registrar, Transfer Agent and Listing Agent of the Fund on behalf of the Management Company.
 This agreement is entered into for an unlimited period and may be terminated by either party upon six months' written notice.